Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You may use the Activate minor action one more time each rest before needing to make a Focus (Arcana) skill check made to avoid essence overload.

+### Thoughtful

+At the start of each of your turns, gain the benefit of the Scan minor action.

 ### Versatile

 Learn two additional powers from your class.